DWKV

-DWIF (102.3 FM), broadcasting as 102.3 Infinite Radio, is a radio station owned by Kaissar Broadcasting Network and operated by Tricab Media Production.
-The station's studio and transmitter are located at the EMC Building, 2nd Flr., P. Laygo St, Lipa, Batangas.
+DWKV (102.3 FM), broadcasting as 102.3 Infinite Radio, is a radio station owned and operated by St. Jude Thaddeus Institute of Technology.
+The station's studio and transmitter are located at the 2nd Flr., EMC Building, P. Laygo St, Lipa, Batangas.

 Its transmitter antenna is heavily directional to eastern Batangas in order to protect the signal of Lemery-based Radyo Natin, broadcasting 25 km southwest of Lipa.